-On October 6, 2021, the Company announced the establishment of an at-the-market equity program (the "ATM Program") that allows the Company to issue up to \$30 million (the "Maximum Amount") of Common Shares of the Company from treasury to the public from time to time.
-The ATM Program was established pursuant to a prospectus supplement dated October 6, 2021 to the Company's short form base shelf prospectus dated August 20, 2021 (collectively, the "ATM Prospectus").
-Sales of Common Shares through the ATM Program are made pursuant and subject to the terms of an equity distribution agreement dated October 6, 2021 between the Company and Canaccord Genuity Corp. (the "Distribution Agreement").
+On October 6, 2021, the Company announced the establishment of an at-the-market equity program (the "ATM Program").
+The initial ATM Program allowed the Company to issue up to \$30 million of Common Shares from treasury to the public from time to time and was established pursuant to a prospectus supplement dated October 6, 2021 to the Company's short form base shelf prospectus dated August 20, 2021.
+The Company renewed the ATM Program on August 21, 2023 to continue to allow the Company to issue up to \$30 million (the "Maximum Amount") of Common Shares from treasury to the public from time to time.
+The ATM Program renewal was established pursuant to a prospectus supplement dated August 21, 2023 to the Company's short form base shelf prospectus dated August 14, 2023 (collectively, the "ATM Prospectus").
+Sales of Common Shares through the initial ATM Program were made pursuant to and subject to the terms of an equity distribution agreement dated October 6, 2021 between the Company and Canaccord Genuity Corp. (the "Initial Distribution Agreement") and are currently made pursuant and subject to the terms of an equity distribution agreement dated August 21, 2023 between the Company and Canaccord Genuity Corp. (the "Distribution Agreement").
 The volume and timing of distributions under the ATM Program are determined at MCAN's sole discretion and all sales are made through "at-the-market distributions" as defined in National Instrument 44-102 - Shelf Distributions.
 Common Shares are distributed under the ATM Program at the market prices prevailing at the time of sale, and therefore prices may vary as between purchasers and over time.

-We began issuing shares under the ATM Program in Q1 2022.
-During 2022, we successfully sold 236,600 common shares at a weighted average price of \$17.88 for gross proceeds of \$4.2 million.
+We began issuing shares under the ATM Program in 2022.
+During 2022, we successfully sold 236,600 Common Shares at a weighted average price of \$17.88 for gross proceeds of \$4.2 million.
+During 2023, we successfully sold 153,400 Common Shares at a weighted average price of \$16.12 for gross proceeds of \$2.5 million.

-The ATM Program will end on the earlier of (i) September 20, 2023, and (ii) the date of distribution of the Maximum Amount, unless terminated prior to such date in accordance with the terms of the Distribution Agreement.
-The ATM Program is described in further detail in the Company's ATM

-Prospectus, which is available under our profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
+The ATM Program will end on the earlier of (i) September 15, 2025, and (ii) the date of distribution of the Maximum Amount, unless terminated prior to such date in accordance with the terms of the Distribution Agreement.
+The ATM Program is described in further detail in the Company's ATM Prospectus, which is available under our profile on the System for Electronic Document Analysis and Retrieval ("SEDAR+") at www.sedarplus.ca.

-On December 13, 2021, the Company announced the successful completion of a rights offering (the "December 2021 Rights Offering") to eligible holders of Common Shares which expired on December 8, 2021.
+On December 13, 2021, the Company announced the successful completion of a rights offering (the "December 2021 Rights Offering") to eligible holders of Common Shares which expired on

+December 8, 2021.
 The December 2021 Rights Offering was oversubscribed by 1.4 times.
 Upon closing of the December 2021 Rights Offering, MCAN issued 1,974,729 Common Shares at a price of \$16.86 per Common Share for aggregate gross proceeds of \$33.3 million.
 1,550,423 Common Shares were issued under the basic subscription privilege and 424,306 Common Shares were issued under the additional subscription privilege.